 Taylor is deeply passionate about creating environments where students can experience awe and wonder through music.
 Mr. Tracy is equally committed to using his craft to grow and develop musicians and ensembles in order to create and share music at the highest level of quality (and keeping it fun and exciting!)
 Taylor is driven to lead Fountain City Performing Arts as our Artistic Director and Conductor to expand our organization and provide a program where confidence and self-discovery are cultivated through the arts!

-Paul Seiz, Program Director of Arts Education
+Paul Seiz, Music Director

 Paul Seiz is an entertainer, music director, pianist and singer.
 Born in Rock Island, Illinois; a small but quaint city, three hours west of Chicago taught him the meaning of life and the value of arts in such a charming community such Rock Island!

 Paul obtained his Bachelors in Commercial Music with a minor in Theater from Millikin University in Decatur, Illinois.
 Additionally, Paul recently obtained a Certificate in Nonprofit Management and Innovation from the University of Missouri Kansas City.

 Upon graduation, Paul served as Resident Music Director for Playhouse on the Square, a nonprofit professional theatre in Memphis, Tennessee.
 Thereafter graduation, Paul was graciously afforded various projects in both New York City and Denver as a professional musician before accepted his current role here in Kansas City.
 Paul serves as Entertainment Director at Howl at the Moon, a live music venue in downtown Kansas City.
 The band under his tutelage performs five nights a week and provides young, music entertainers the opportunity to learn and grow in the live music business.